 Personalized marketing will never go out of style (or effectiveness).
 “You” is a really simple place to start.

 7. Kayla Itsines Fitness

-This is one of the best email marketing examples on the list, for two reasons:
+This is 1 of the best email marketing examples on the list for 2 reasons:

 - Problem Agitation Solution

-“PAS” (Problem, Agitation, Solution) is one of the most popular copywriting frameworks out there.
-In PAS, you highlight the reader’s problem by using the same words that they would use to describe it.
+“PAS” (Problem, Agitation, Solution) is 1 of the most popular copywriting frameworks out there.
+In PAS, you highlight the reader’s problem by using the same words they’d use to describe it.